ncgr/NIGMS-Sandbox-Pangenomics-Module/README.md

 ## **Getting Started**

-After following the [Before Starting](#before-starting) instructions, the JupyterLab launcher (File -> New Launcher) will contain a "Submodule Notebooks" section.
+After following the [Before Starting](#before-starting) instructions, the JupyterLab launcher ("File" -> "New Launcher") will contain a "Submodule Notebooks" section.
 This section contains an ordered list of the notebooks in this module, one for each submodule.
 Clicking on a submodule in this section will open the corresponding notebook.
-To begin, click on the "Environment Setup."
+To begin, click on the "Environment Setup" notebook.

 Alternatively, you can use the JupyterLab file browser.
 Here is the location and file structure of the module notebooks: